mixmesh/keydir/demo/README.md

 ## Logout with the fingerprint associated with bob.key

-Use the bob.key session ticket logout from the kdeydir service:
+Use the bob.key session ticket to logout from the keydir service:

 ```
 $ BODY="{\"sessionTicket\": \"${BOB_TICKET}\"}"